epam/edp-gerrit-operator/docs/api.md

-GerritMergeRequest is the Schema for the gerrit merge request API
+GerritMergeRequest is the Schema for the gerrit merge request API.

 <table>
     <thead>